-THE AFL has smashed the glass ceiling, announcing it will launch a national football league for women in 2017.
+The AFL smashed the glass ceiling when it announced the launch of a national football league for women in 2017.

-AFL chairman Mike Fitzpatrick has said the new women’s league would change the face of the AFL.
+AFL chairman Mike Fitzpatrick said the new women’s league would change the face of Australian football.

 “Our game will never be the same,” he said.